Emualluig/BinarySerializer/README.md

 };
 ```

+Serialize in the same order that you deserialize.

 Typically the serializations/deserializations are implemented recursively, since most types are aggregations of other more fundamental types.

 # Limitations